 The College has an established assessment criteria for managing risk which may be useful in considering the potential pitfalls in any third party relationship.
 The process focusses on the potential ‘Impact’ if something occurs and the ‘Likelihood’ of it occurring.
 Visit the risk management webpage for guidance on applying the assessment criteria to your project.

-The Research Office risk assessment process, uses the College's risk scoring criteria to provide a robust and consistent assessment of the risks.
+The Research Office's independent risk assessment process uses the College's risk scoring criteria to provide a robust and consistent assessment of the risks.
 Mitigating actions are then recommended to PIs, Departments and Faculty Contracts teams to lessen the College's exposure to risk.
+More information can be found on the Undertaking Due Diligence webpage.

 PIs should discuss the management of any risks identified by the Research Office process with their Head of Department and Department Manager / Departmental Operations Manager in the first instance, taking account of the size and value of the project.
 Any discussion determining the nature of the risk and departmental decisions to accept or mitigate it should be documented and retained for audit purposes.